-There are various opportunities for international students to finance their living costs.
+There are various ways for international students to finance the costs associated with studying in Germany:

 International students are allowed to work for 120 full days or 240 half days within a calendar year.
 However, this work may neither impede on the purpose of your stay (studying) nor may extend the duration of your stay.